 6) … But Don’t Overdo It

 A lot of the Black Friday and CyberMonday deals are just window dressing.
-There are more than a few products that are better bought in spring or summer, so it’s a matter of more research.
+More than a few products are better bought in spring or summer, so it’s a matter of more research.
 Contrary to popular marketing, you simply can’t save more by spending more.
 So if you cross everything off your list and come in under budget, just take that as a gift in itself.

 8) Compare Prices Before Checkout

 Whether you’re in line or online, do a quick search on your phone to see if the thing you’re about to buy is at its lowest price.
 Things like shipping can impact this, so make sure you’re looking at the grand total AND the delivery date.
 If you save 10 bucks but it shows up on January 3, you may not be feeling so jolly.
-Plus, some stores will do a price match for the item you have found at a lower price online — so search, search, search.
+Plus, some stores will do a price match for the item you’ve found at a lower price online—so search, search, search.